Learn How to Turn Your Creative Ideas into Finished Songs

 Taught by songwriter and musician Kieran McEvoy, Waltons New School of Music's Songwriting Workshop is an engaging and practical course that will help you to develop your creative ideas – in any musical style – and turn them into finished songs!
 Participants whose primary interest is lyric writing, music writing – or both – are welcome.
 Those who play an instrument or sing can incorporate it into their work, both in class and at home.
-Those who do not will be able to use the instrumental and vocal abilities of the teacher, Kieran McEvoy, and the other participants to bring their songs to completion.
+Those who do not will be able to use the instrumental and vocal abilities of Kieran and the other participants to bring their songs to completion.
 Music reading is not necessary to participate in the workshop, and knowledge of a chordal instrument (guitar, piano, etc.) is helpful but not required.

-The workshop will begin with a discussion of participants’ questionnaire responses (see reverse) and what they would like to accomplish, as well as an introduction to the craft of songwriting, including song ‘elements’ (verse, chorus, bridge, rhyme, meter, etc.) and their various permutations.
+The workshop will begin with a discussion of participants’ questionnaire responses (see reverse) and what they would like to accomplish, as well as an introduction to the craft of songwriting, including song ‘elements’ (verse, chorus, bridge, rhyme, metre, etc.) and their various permutations.
 Kieran will also play one or two of his own songs to demonstrate what he will teach throughout the course.
 Participants will then start to work on their own songs, both individually and collaboratively.

 - Using various exercises to break ‘writer’s block’ and get the songwriting juices flowing.